Word page

 Common questions

 • What does misinterpretation mean?
-It means a wrong understanding or mistaken explanation.
+A wrong understanding or mistaken explanation.

 • How do you pronounce misinterpretation?
 It is commonly pronounced mis-in-tur-prih-TAY-shən.